enarjord/passivbot/docs/backtesting.md

 maximum time that Passivbot was stuck etc. Apart from showing these results in the terminal, these results are also stored in `backtests/{exchange}/{symbol}/plots/{datetime}/backtest_result.txt`.
 This folder will also include the actual `live_config.json` file that was used for the plot, and several graphical plots.
-One of these for example is the `balance_and_equity.png`, which shows how the balance and equity evolved during the course of the backtest.
+One of these for example is the `balance_and_equity_sampled_{long/short}.png`, which shows how the balance and equity evolved during the course of the backtest.

-The file `balance_and_equity.jpg` will show how the balance and equity progressed during the period being backtested.
+The file `balance_and_equity.png` will show how the balance and equity progressed during the period being backtested.
 The blue line in the graph represents the balance, and the orange line represents the equity.

-Besides this file, a number of `backtest_XofY.jpg` are also created.
-These represent the entire backtest period, but are split up into separate files for easier inspection and zooming.
+Besides this file, `whole_backtest_{long/short}.png` and a number of `backtest_XofY.png` are also created.
+The latter represent the entire backtest period, but are split up into separate files for easier inspection and zooming.

-On these plots the blue dotted line is the long position price, and the red dotted line represents the short position price.
+On these plots the blue dashed line is the long position price and the red dashed line is the short position price.
 Blue dots are buys (long entries or short closes) and red dots are sells (short entries or long closes).
+Red Xs are auto unstuck sells (long closes or short entries), blue Xs are auto unstuck buys (long entries or short closes)
+and in static grid mode the secondary entry is a larger green dot.

+The `auto_unstuck_bands_{long/short}.png` plots show the price thresholds at which auto unstucking orders would fill.
+`initial_entry_band_{long/short}.png` shows the EMA limited initial entries.